influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/administration/migrate-to-high-availability-etcd.md

 ```

     > **Note:**
       If you have authentication on `etcd`, use the standard URI format to define a username and password.
-For example, `etcd://user:pass@localhost:2379` (by default, chronograf-v1.db)`
+For example, `etcd://user:pass@localhost:2379`

 5. Update links to Chronograf (for example, from external sources) to reflect your new URLs:
     - **from BoltDB:**